zanedr/front-end-submissions-public/1701/mod-2/game-time/chris_chris.md

 ### Testing

-* 3 - Project has sporadic use of tests at multiple levels.
-The application contains numerous holes in testing and/or many features are untested.
+* 3 - Project has a running test suite that tests multiple levels but fails to cover some features.
+All functionality is covered by tests.
+The application makes some use of integration testing.

 ### JavaScript Style